 We finally landed in Frankfurt around 6:00 PM local time.
-Very conveniently, the airport also has a full-fledged train station in the basement, so getting anywhere from there is quite simple.
-We bought ourselves tickets on the last train to Wuppertal—where my uncle lives—and, because we got to the platform with about 15 minutes to spare, we settled down to wait.
+Conveniently, the airport has a full-fledged train station in the basement.
+So getting anywhere from there is quite simple.
+We bought tickets for the last train to to Wuppertal, where my uncle lives, and settled down to wait.

-When the train rolled up, we were told by the conductor that only the compartment right at the end of the train would go to Wuppertal.
-As we hurried down the platform, we heard the conductor’s whistle, and watched in horror as the automatic doors closed and the train accelerated out of the station without us!
-We spent a few minutes trying to recover from our shock—and trying to come to terms with having to spend the night in Frankfurt—when my mom suddenly spied a train on the next platform that said ‘Wuppertal’ and immediately ordered us inside.
+When the train rolled up, the conductor told us that only the last compartment of the train would go to Wuppertal.
+As we hurried down the platform, we heard the conductor’s whistle.
+And we watched in horror as the automatic doors closed and the train disappeared without us!
+We spent a few minutes trying to recover from our shock.
+As we were trying to come to terms with having to spend the night in Frankfurt, when my mom suddenly spied a train on the next platform that said ‘Wuppertal’.
+She immediately ordered us inside.
 By an incredible stroke of luck, it was the train that was scheduled before ours, but was running 20 minutes late!
 We finally got to Wuppertal at around 10:30, an hour late but very grateful to have gotten there at all.

 Wuppertal and Cologne

 Wuppertal is near Cologne and Düsseldorf, and is most famous its university and for having the first suspended monorail train in the world—the ‘schwebebahn’ (literally, the ‘floating train’).
-The cars of this local train hang from a single rail that runs through town, for the most part following the course of the river Wupper that gives the town its name.
+The cars of this local train hang from a single rail that follows the Wupper river through town.
 For those who are interested, Wuppertal was also the headquarters of chemical and healthcare giant Bayer, before it moved to Leverkusen.

-We spent a few days there with my uncle and his family, with the incessant rain—another thing Wuppertal is famous for—keeping us company.
-Our most memorable time, however, was a day trip to Cologne with my cousins, during which we took in the incredible Cologne cathedral.
-This massive gothic church—one of the largest in the world, and said to have the world’s largest façade—supposedly took over 600 years to build, and is also said to house the relics of the three kings (or magi) who attended the birth of Jesus Christ.
-History and religious significance aside, the building itself is a sight to behold—a gothic mini-mountain in the middle of the city, so large that I couldn’t get the whole of it into a single picture.
+We spent a few days there with my uncle and his family.
+While we were there, the incessant rain that Wuppertal is also famous for kept us company.
+Our most memorable time, though, was a day trip to Cologne with my cousins to see the incredible Cologne cathedral.
+This massive Gothic church is one of the largest in the world, and supposedly has the world’s largest façade.
+They say it took over 600 years to build, and houses the relics of the three kings (or magi) who attended the birth of Jesus Christ.
+History and religious significance aside, the building itself is a sight to behold.
+The cathedral is a Gothic mini-mountain in the middle of the city.
+I couldn’t even fit the whole thing into a single photograph!

-We began by climbing the 500-odd scarily narrow steps up one of the spires to the viewing platform almost 100 meters above the ground, and were greeted to glorious views of the city.
-Sadly, we were also greeted by graffiti scrawled on every reachable surface, proving that nothing beautiful anywhere in the world is safe from vandals seeking cheap thrills!
-The views and incredible architecture, though, almost made us forget the list of all the world’s names etched into the ancient walls.
+We began by climbing the 500-odd narrow steps to the viewing platform in one of the spires.
+Almost 100 meters above the ground, we were greeted to glorious views of the city.
+Sadly, we were also greeted by graffiti scrawled on every reachable surface.
+Nothing beautiful anywhere in the world is safe from vandals looking for cheap thrills!
+The views and architecture, though, almost made us forget the global list of names etched into the ancient walls.

-After a wobbly-kneed descent down the same staircase to ground level—during which we passed an unfortunate fellow sitting and nursing a cut on his chin as a result of a slip on the way up—we decided we needed fortification, and headed to a nearby bakery for a sandwich.
+A little later, we climbed wobbly-kneed down the same staircase to ground level.
+On the way down, we passed an unfortunate fellow nursing a cut on his chin he got when he slipped on the way up.
+After all the exercise, we decided we needed fortification, and headed to a nearby bakery for a sandwich.
 There were, or course, hordes of people in the bakery, but also a large number of bees buzzing around, sampling the freshly baked sweet treats for free.
 One even followed me, attracted to a spot of jam on my cap (!), the jam having travelled there from my ‘Berliner ballen’—a kind of jam-filled doughnut—via my finger.
 Both the jam and the bee caused much amusement.

 As the day drew to a close, we emerged from the cathedral’s foundations in time to attend vespers, the evening service and song in the cathedral choir.
 Though usually reserved for worshippers, we were taken through to the choir by my cousin, who is a lay sister with an abbey near Düsseldorf.
 The service, with the psalms and hymns echoing through the cathedral, and the evening sun making the stained-glass window glow, was the perfect end to the day.
 The only way it could have been better was if there hadn’t been hundreds of tourists like us around!